 - 2 teaspoon sea salt

-Cut the cabbage into slices, not to thin so they keep the shape.
+Cut the cabbage into slices.
+Wedges or steaks.
+Not to thin so they keep the shape.
 I like them slightly thick.

-Take the roasted cabbage out and squeeze the lemon on top as soon as possibe while they are still hot.
+Once cabbage is ready take it out and brush any more of the dressing.
+Or just squeeze some lemon on top as soon as possibe while they are still hot.
 Enjoy with your favourite meal.
-These go with just about anything.